Ben10164/CPSC-351/Unit_1.md

 Technique: Proof by construction

-* Build 2 NFAs N1, N2
+* Build 2 NFA's: N1, N2
   * A=L(N1)
   * B=L(N2)
 * Construct NFA N3
   * Use N1 to recognize A
   * Use N2 to recognize B
-* "Since this NFA recognizes the concatenation of two regular languages, then I will have proven that regular langauges are closed under concatenation"
+* "Since this NFA recognizes the concatenation of two regular languages, then I will have proven that regular languages are closed under concatenation"

 Proof: